 Fishing in Mexico is an angler’s dream as it caters to everyone from fly fishermen to spin and offshore anglers, and it has some of those trophy species that we dream about.

 The reason why Mexico is so great is thanks to its dual coastlines.
-To the east, you have the Caribbean and the Gulf of Mexico, and to the west, the Pacific ocean.
-Between Mexico’s two coastlines you can pretty much find every saltwater species you might want to catch.
+To the east, you have the Caribbean and the Gulf of Mexico, and to the west, the Pacific Ocean.
+Between the two coastlines, you can pretty much find every saltwater species you might want to catch.

-But, as with any fishing trip, you have got to know both, where to go, and when it is best to be there if you want to have the maximum chance of fishing success.
-A little research and insider knowledge can go a long way and this is what I’m going to share with you today.
+But, as with any fishing trip, you have to know both, where to go and when it is best to be there if you want to have the maximum chance of fishing success.
+A little research and insider knowledge can go a long way, and I will share my experiences with you today.

-In this article, we’ll cover everything from the top fish to catch in Mexico to where to catch them, plus how to catch them.
+In this article, we’ll cover everything from the top fish to catch, where to catch them, and how to catch them.

 Top Fish To Catch In Mexico